mtumilowicz/rust-rocket-workshop/README.txt

       &str (on the stack) is much faster than String.
 But you cannot modify it.
 This is only a borrowed version of a String, which means you cannot create new &str out of nothing.
 You can make an analogy with &[]

       &'static str is the fastest one but also the less flexible: not only you cannot modify it but you need to know its value at compile time!
 You can make an analogy with [;N] EDIT: &'static []
+    * If you know a little more about Rust types, you may wonder why String is used instead of Box<str>
+        * The answer lies in the difference between the two types: Box<str> is a fixed‐size allocation, so you’d need to reallocate every time you push to the string, but String overallocates for efficiency in the usual case, storing a capacity member also to track that
+    * Rust “raw
+      string” syntax: the letter r, zero or more hash marks (that is, the # character), a dou‐ ble quote, and then the contents of the string, terminated by another double quote followed by the same number of hash marks.
+        * Any character may occur within a raw string without being escaped, including double quotes; in fact, no escape sequences like \" are recognized.

 1. async
+1. mutability
+    * let mut numbers = Vec::new();
+    Even though vectors are designed to be grown and shrunk dynamically, we must still mark the variable mut for Rust to let us push numbers onto the end of it.